Flooding

 • Controlling or coercive behaviour, even after separation

-• Economic abuse – means any behaviour that has a substantial adverse effect to acquire, use or maintain money or other property, or obtain goods or services
+• Economic abuse – means any behaviour that has a substantial adverse effect on acquiring, using or maintaining money or other property, or obtaining goods or services

 • Psychological, emotional, or other abuse

-The Somerset Domestic Abuse Support website also provides information, help and support for anyone affected by domestic abuse in Somerset.
+The Somerset Domestic Abuse website also provides information, help and support for anyone affected by domestic abuse in Somerset.
 It includes a directory of local and national services.
+You can also call them on 0800 69 49 999 from 8am to 8pm, 7 days a week.

 Covering your tracks